Code-Institute-Submissions/anu1301-love-quizzing_MarResub/README.md

 I also used some code and ideas from my previous project "Mollies Boutique", as well as getting some ideas from the CI Love Maths project.

-My mentor, Marcel Mulder, gave valuable feedback and ideas for improvement or experimentation.
+My mentor, Marcel Mulder, gave valuable feedback and ideas for improvement and experimentation.